dangazineu/tako/docs/designs/exec-workflow-engine.md

 3.  **Execution**:
     - **Repository Parallelism**: Repositories are processed in parallel, limited by `--max-concurrent-repos` (default: 4).
-    - **Step Execution**: Within a single repository's workflow, steps are executed sequentially in the order they are defined.
-Dependencies between steps are managed by this sequential execution.
-The initial design does not support step-level parallelism.
+    - **Step Execution**: Within a single repository's workflow, steps are executed sequentially.
+Each step can have an optional `if` condition (a CEL expression).
+The step is skipped if the condition evaluates to false.
     - **Resource Limits**: Each workflow runs in a container.
 The `resources` block and corresponding CLI flags define hard limits for CPU and memory.
 If a container exceeds these limits, it will be terminated by the container runtime.
     - **Workspace**: The workspace (`~/.tako/workspaces/<run-id>/...`) is mounted into the container.
     - **Template Caching**: To optimize performance, templates are parsed once per workflow execution and the parsed representation is cached in-memory for the duration of the run.
 The initial design does not include hard limits on the template cache size, as the memory footprint is expected to be minimal for typical workflows.
 No hard limit will be imposed.